“Westward, ever westward.”

 — Henry Wells

 Following the victory of the United States in the American Revolution and the signing Treaty of Paris in 1783, the United States gained control of the British lands west of the Appalachian Mountains.
 During this time, thousands of settlers, such as Daniel Boone, crossed the Alleghanies into Kentucky and Tennessee, and the upper waters of the Ohio River were settled.
-Some areas, such as the Virginia Military District and the Connecticut Western Reserve, both in Ohio, were used by the states to reward to veterans of the war.
+Some areas, such as the Virginia Military District and the Connecticut Western Reserve, both in Ohio, were used by the states to reward veterans.
 How to formally include these new frontier areas into the nation was an important issue in the Continental Congress of the 1780s and was partly resolved by the Northwest Ordinance in 1787.

 The rising steam navigation on western waters, the opening of the Erie Canal in 1825, and the westward extension of cotton culture added five frontier states to the Union.
 In the meantime, the Federal Government was continuing to expand the nation.

-In 1845, it annexed Texas and in 1846, the Oregon Treaty ended British claims to Oregon Territory.
+In 1845, it annexed Texas, and in 1846, the Oregon Treaty ended British claims to Oregon Territory.
 In 1848, following the Mexican-American War, Mexico ceded much of the West and Southwest to the United States.
-This included what would become the states of California, Nevada, Utah, parts of Arizona, Colorado, New Mexico, and Wyoming; and in 1853 the United States bought an additional tract of land from Mexico.
+This included what would become the states of California, Nevada, Utah, parts of Arizona, Colorado, New Mexico, and Wyoming, and in 1853 the United States bought an additional tract of land from Mexico.
 These new territories attracted hundreds of thousands of settlers.